 Buy If : This is a good alternative choice to the Aftershokz Trekz Air.

 The material is IP56 rated and includes a motion sensor, accelerometer, and an app to control audio and features.
-The headphones work with most digital assistants so will work with Alexa, Siri or Google Now.
+The headphones work with most digital assistants to work with Alexa, Siri, or Google Now.

 Buy If : You want the best wireless earbuds for cycling.
 They do look very cool.